roseckyj/PortableMC/README.md

-# PortableMC
+# Portable minecraft

-This is an adapted version of the [PortableMC](https://github.com/portablemc/portablemc) repository for the needs of user testing at FI MUNI.
+This is a set of scripts for headless setup of minecraft clients.

-## Installation
+For the official Minecraft launcher use [mojang.bat](mojang.bat).

-Download the [PortableMC.bat](PortableMC.bat) file and run it.
-The script will download the latest version of Minecraft launcher and run it.
+To use PrismLauncher with an offline account use [prism.bat](prism.bat).